Zelgadis87/rule-reactor/README.md

 2016-03-31 v0.0.11 Added documentation.
 Corrected nools performance statements (it is faster than was stated).

 2016-03-31 v0.0.10 Salience ordering is now working.
 Re-worked the cross-product and matching for a 10x performance increase in Firefox and Chrome.
-Send More Money can now be solved in 2 minutes similar to for nools.
+Send More Money can now be solved in 2 minutes similar to nools.
 License changed to GPL 3.0.

 2016-03-22 v0.0.9 Improved rule matching further by packing all arrays with -1 in place of undefined.
 Ensures JavaScript engine does not convert a sparse array into a map internally.
 Corrected documentation regarding permutations explored for Send More Money.